A Stronger Immune System with Vitamin D, the “Sunshine” Vitamin

 Given its important role in immune health, it is no wonder that Vitamin D insufficiency is linked with increased rates of pneumonia and the common cold in both children and adults.

-Even if you don’t experience full on colds, your body may be weak, fatigued, and more achy than normal.
-This is often a symptom of poor immune or gut health
+Even if you don’t experience full on colds, your body may be weak, fatigued, and more achy than normal, as a result of Vitamin D deficiency.
+This is often a symptom of poor immune system or gut health.

 3. Weaker or Fragile Bones